Title: Army Sergeant, Civil War; bricklayer, pigeon fancier

 He was 22 in August of 1859 when he stood at the front of Ninth Presbyterian Church and watched as one of those Irish immigrants, his 18-year-old sweetheart, Margaret Dever, walked the aisle to become his bride.
 Two years later, the citizens of Philadelphia began to rally behind the Union in putting down the rebellion of the southern states.
 Over 100,000 patriotic young men of the city served in the Army between 1861-65, but enthusiasm wasn’t as high in other parts of the country.

 By 1863 a federal mandate required its male citizens to register for “conscription” because recruiting volunteers had become more difficult.
 The wealthy could pay $300 for an exemption, which was an average worker’s salary for an entire year.
 Black men were exempt because they weren’t citizens.
 Public outrage swelled, especially among the Irish in New York City where the worst rioting took place.
 Hundreds were killed and 3000 people of color were left homeless.
-An army general had to be sent to Philadelphia to suppress any outbreak of violence, which was rampant across the state.
+An army general had to be sent to Philadelphia to suppress any outbreak of violence, which ran rampant across the state.

 John was a prime candidate at age 27, but managed to avoid the draft for several months.
 Then he decided to volunteer on February 23, 1864 for three years.
 Why?
 Most likely because he was offered a $360 “bounty” or bonus for enlisting.
+Patience paid off.
 Private Love was assigned to Company M of the 3rd Regiment, Pennsylvania Heavy Artillery.
 He served in the long, difficult battle for Petersburg and Richmond in the summer, fall, and winter of 1864-65, and was promoted during that time to Sergeant.

 After General Lee’s surrender in April, the 3rd Regiment was stationed at Fort Monroe, Virginia with the mission of guarding some political prisoners, and specifically to ensure that they ate, made no escape attempt, and didn’t commit suicide.
 Family lore says John was one of those men assigned to guard Jefferson Davis after Davis’ status was reduced from President of the Confederate States of America to Prisoner of War.